-This is a case review of a defamation and slander lawsuit in which an attorney filed suit against the owner of a restaurant for making what she described as “malicious, willful, and reckless remarks about her, all which were patently untrue.”
-Those remarks, the attorney said, were intended to “embarrass, humiliate and vilify” her in the community.
+Our study reviews a defamation and slander lawsuit filed by our fictional victim Ann Lund against the owner of a restaurant for making what she described as “malicious, willful, and reckless remarks about her, all which were patently untrue.”
+Those remarks, Lund said, were intended to “embarrass, humiliate and vilify” her in the community.

-Because of the arrest, the attorney's name appeared in the local paper's "Police Blotter".
-The negative publicity from this caused the attorney to lose several clients and a substantial sum in lost revenue.
+Because of the arrest, the Lund’s name appeared in the local newspaper.
+The negative publicity from this caused her to lose several clients and a substantial sum in lost revenue.

-The attorney filed a defamation and slander lawsuit against the restaurant owner.
-The lawsuit also accused the owner of False Arrest, in addition to the defamation.
+Attorney Lund filed a defamation and slander lawsuit against the restaurant owner.

-On March 3rd, 2011, at about 12:30 p.m. attorney Anne Lund left the courthouse after completing her morning court docket.
-As she was driving back to her office, she noticed what appeared to be a newly opened Russian Delicatessen, and she decided to stop and have lunch.
+Attorney Ann Lund left the county courthouse about 12:30 on a Tuesday afternoon, after completing her morning court docket.
+As she was driving back to her office, she noticed a newly opened delicatessen, and she decided to stop and have lunch.

-The police happened to be close by and responded within less than five minutes.
-Nekt told them a woman had just finished eating and had walked out without paying her bill.
+The police responded within minutes.
+Wilson told them a woman had just finished eating and had walked out without paying her bill.
 He described her to the police as wearing a black skirt with a red blouse.
-Nekt became upset with the officers when they told him all they could do was file the report.
-The police, not amused, left the restaurant.

 Telling him that was ridiculous, Lund stormed out and drove back to her office.